armincosta/CryptoTraderAIHelperTool/README.md

 **BUYFAST:**

 Similar to BUYNOW but with a faster execution.
 Does only an initial Stop Limit order when a BUY is executed (no automatic incremental stop limits)

+This mode also allows also to make a fast BUY when a token is going to be listed for the first time.
+In this case the token availability is constantly monitored and as soon the token becomes available for trading the current price is shown.
+The user may than trigger a buy by issuing a BUY command (touch ./cmds/buy).
+NOTE: By default the ./cmds/buy command is active, so you have to remove this file if you want to poll the token price and you preffer to issue the BUY command manually.

 # How it Works